macgaiver11996/CipherZip/README.md

 python cipherzip.py
 ```
 After running this command, you will see an interactive menu where you can select your desired task.

 ---

-## ⚠️ Important Disclaimer

-This tool is created for **educational purposes only**.
-Using this tool for any unauthorized or illegal activities is strictly prohibited.
-The developer is not responsible for any misuse.
-Please use it to recover passwords for your own files or for security testing with explicit permission.

----